box/mojito/docs/_docs/guides/013-branching.md

 `userEmailPattern` is used to lookup the users.
 Provide the pattern corresponding to your Slack account. `{0}` is the username associated with the branch owner (`-bc` option).

-#### Notifcaitions
+#### Notifications

-After a new branch is processed, a Slack notification is sent to the branch owner to inform him that his strings were received and are being processed.
+After a new branch is processed, a Slack notification is sent to the branch owner to inform them that their strings were received and are being processed.

 ![Slack notification received](./images/slack-notification-received.png)